A System of Interaction and Structure III: The Complexity of BV and Pomset Logic

 Let us first recall that the complexity of proof search in $\BV$ is already known. \begin{thm}[Kahramanoğulları~{\cite{BV-NPc}}] Provability in system $\BV$ is $\NP$-complete. \end{thm}

-The $\NP$-hardness part already applies to provability for $\MLLm$~\cite[Corollary~4.5]{BV-NPc}, which $\BV$ conservatively extends; we shall not dwell on this here.
-We will merely remark that while Kahramanoğulları proves that $\MLLm$ is $\NP$-hard using a syntactic analysis of the calculus of structures, one could presumably adapt the more traditional \emph{phase semantics} methods used to study the hardness of other variants of linear logic in order to get an alternative proof.
+The $\NP$-hardness part already applies to $\MLLm$~\cite[Corollary~4.5]{BV-NPc}, which $\BV$ conservatively extends; we shall not dwell on this here.
+We will merely remark that while Kahramanoğulları proves that provability for $\MLLm$ is $\NP$-hard using a syntactic analysis of the calculus of structures, one could presumably adapt the more traditional \emph{phase semantics} methods used to study the hardness of other variants of linear logic in order to get an alternative proof.

 Membership in $\NP$ is more interesting for us, since it demonstrates a complexity gap with the $\sigmatwop$-complete pomset logic (unless $\NP = \coNP$), as we already said.
 We recall here the proof that provability in $\BVu$ is in $\NP$ (the unit-free version is slightly more convenient), giving more details than~\cite{BV-NPc}.